VietDucNg/Metashape-photogrammetry/README.md

 <br />

 ## Code and version
+The tutorial not only  the main

-The tutorial contains Python scripts designed for Metashape version 1.8.4.
+contains Python scripts for every steps

+ designed for Metashape version 1.8.4.
 The scripts can be run using Python console in Metashape.

 <br />